IamManchanda/react-live-stream-app/README.md

 ## Usage

+### Backend - API Server

+1. **Open New Terminal Window** & Please `cd` into `backend/api-server` folder and then run `npm install`
+1. Run `npm start` to run this on your local server.
+1. Open [http://localhost:3005/streams](http://localhost:3005/streams) to view the fake api resource powered by `json-server`.
+We are using this API Server for interacting with our Frontend.

 ### Frontend - Client Server

 1. **Open New Terminal Window** & Please `cd` into `frontend/client-server` folder and then run `npm install`